 - The web reports can be viewed on any device and adjust to that device size automatically.

 - They are secure and always encrypted.

-- You can also give users the option to filter in the reports too, even setting a minimum number of respondents so that they cannot filter too deep.
+- You can give users the option to filter in the reports too, even setting a minimum number of respondents so that they cannot filter too deep (important for employee surveys).

-- Another reason we hear a lot when users want to download a report to Word or PowerPoint is that users need to be able to add their own comments, conclusions and action points to reports.
-Again, there is no need to download, because you can add comments and conclusions right in the report builder.
+- Another reason we hear why users want to download a report in Word or PowerPoint, is that they want to be able to add their own comments, conclusions and action points to reports.
+Again, there is no need to download, because users can add comments and conclusions right in our ReportBuilder.

 There are two places to do it.
 Each element has a ‘comment’ section at the bottom.
 You can use that space to add context or conclusions.

-Besides that there is also a special text/media element type that you can add anywhere in your report that allows you to add huge amounts of text, tables, videos, images, whatever.
+Besides that there is also a special text/media element type that you can add anywhere in your report that allows you to include text, tables, videos, images, whatever.

 You can even go a step further and add ‘dynamic text’ to a report.
 That means that you can show a different text, image or even video depending upon the results.
-Say you have an employee engagement report and you create a filtered share for each department.
-You can show a different text in the conclusions for departments that are above or below the company benchmark.
+Say you have an employee engagement report and you create a filtered share for each department, then you can show a different text in the conclusions for departments that are above or below the company benchmark.

 “We strive to produce statistically significant research results in a comprehensible way that leads to insight and action.”